 With the fundamental principle of his offensive model focusing on the use of possession and positioning as a tool to open spaces for progression, their ‘base’ layout aims for width and depth.
 This seeks to stretch the opponents, creating gaps between the lines both horizontally and vertically.
 The image below illustrates a typical structure with the ball on the first line of attack.

-Sometimes, this structure alone will be enough to create the conditions for penetrative passes through to the attack, where the forwards can make use of one and two touch combinations to break the last line and create goalscoring opportunities.
+Sometimes, this structure alone will be enough to facilitate penetrative passes through to the attack, where the forwards can make use of one and two touch combinations to break the last line and create goalscoring opportunities.

 More often than not, however, their opponents will focus on retaining a compact unit, shifting according to the position of the ball.
 In the Eredivisie, Ajax are constantly faced with the task of breaking down a deep defensive block.
 In Europe, on the other hand, they have been met with a wider variety of approaches.